 SDR certificates are issued by the International Monetary Fund (IMF) to its members in proportion to each member's quota in the IMF at the time of issuance.
 SDR certificates serve as a supplement to international monetary reserves and may be transferred from one national monetary authority to another.
 Under the law providing for U.S. participation in the SDR system, the Secretary of the Treasury is authorized to issue SDR certificates to the Reserve Banks.
-When SDR certificates are issued to the Reserve Banks, equivalent amounts in U.S. dollars are credited to the account established for the Treasury, and the Reserve Banks' SDR certificate accounts are increased.
+When SDR certificates are issued to the Reserve Banks, equivalent amounts in U.S. dollars are credited to the account established for the Treasury and the Reserve Banks' SDR certificate accounts are increased.
 The Reserve Banks are required to purchase SDR certificates, at the direction of the Treasury, for the purpose of financing SDR acquisitions or for financing exchange stabilization operations.
 At the time SDR transactions occur, the Board of Governors allocates SDR certificate transactions among the Reserve Banks based upon each Reserve Bank's Federal Reserve notes outstanding at the end of the preceding year.
 SDRs are recorded by the Bank at original cost.
-In 2009, the Treasury issued \$3 billion in SDR certificates to the Reserve Banks, of which \$265 million was allocated to the Bank.
-There were no SDR transactions in 2010.
+There were no SDR transactions during the years ended December 31, 2011 and 2010.